cbsmith402/zenstack-graphql/README.md

 `zenstack-graphql` is a standalone GraphQL adapter for ZenStack-style model metadata.
 It generates a framework-agnostic `GraphQLSchema` with Hasura-like CRUD roots, model-driven filters and ordering, aggregates, nested relation inserts, core insert/update/delete mutations, ZenStack procedure roots, and optional custom root resolvers.

+[ZenStack](https://zenstack.dev/) is a schema-first TypeScript data platform and ORM that lets you model your data, access policies, and API-facing behavior in ZModel, then generate a typed runtime on top of your database.
+This package is the GraphQL layer that sits on top of that metadata and exposes it with Hasura-inspired conventions.

 ## Requirements

 - Node.js `>=18.17`